sodogan/abapgit_samples/README.md

 Click Next.
 On Review Licenses window, accept the license and click Finish.

-## Open Source
+## Description
-This repository is **open source**, meaning it is written by a loose community of interested persons, and anybody from within and without SAP is invited to contribute.
+This repository provides a sample database table zsamplebooking and a class that loads sample data into this table

+Please make sure you have Abapgit installed either on Eclipse or to your system of access.